 Computer Buying Tips In Order of Importance

 - Fast disk drives.
 A modern 7200 RPM drive is a speedy and economical alternative to an SSD drive.
-Power saving “green” drives are the worst in this application.
+Power-saving “green” drives are the worst in this application.

 - Multiple internal disk drives (desktop machines only): one for the main platform and one for your data.
-Again, conventional drives are very inexpensive now and quite fast.
+Again, conventional drives are very inexpensive now and relatively fast.
 It also makes it much easier to back up your irreplaceable data separately (you can always restore the operating system and applications such as Photoshop).